In Australia, everyone has the right to access the healthcare they need.

 Coronavirus (also called COVID-19) is an infectious disease caused by a newly discovered virus.
 The World Health Organisation has announced that coronavirus is a pandemic.
 This means that it is spreading around the world.

-To find out more about coronavirus and how to protect yourself and others, visit our page on Disasters and Crises.
+To find out more about COVID-19 and how to protect yourself and others, visit our page on Coronavirus.

 Your healthcare rights

 The Australian Charter of Healthcare Rights states that you have the right to:

 - access healthcare services and treatments that meet your needs

 - be safe and cared for in an environment that makes you feel safe

 - be respected and treated as an individual, and have your culture, identity, beliefs and choices recognised and respected

 - make decisions, ask questions and be involved in open and honest communication, including involving the people that you want to in planning and decision-making

 - be given information that you can understand about your condition, including the possible benefits and risks of different tests and treatments, services, waiting times and costs